The Body Shop: Multilevel marketing channels

 In addition to retail channels, products from the Body Shop were available through the "Body Shop at Home" multilevel marketing network, established in 1994.
-The multilevel marketing program was known as "the Body Shop Direct" in Britain and was first trialled in Australia in Gippsland in 1997.
+The multilevel marketing program was known as "the Body Shop Direct" in Britain and was first piloted in Australia under the "Body Shop at Home" name in Gippsland in 1997.
 Distributors (or consultants) could also recruit others to sell the products.
 In 1998, the Australian division was featured in Australian Financial Review for its motivational-based policy of funding unrelated courses for home distributors, such as French polishing and tarot reading.

-The Body Shop at Home announced it would cease trading on 23 February 2024 in the UK and Australia.
+The Body Shop at Home announced it would cease direct sales in February 2024 in the UK and Australia.
+It has since been replaced with an affiliate marketing program.

 Social activism

 The Body Shop long held aims of social activism as part of its business practices.
 Roddick herself took on gradually more critical views of both business broadly and the cosmetics industry in particular, criticising what she considered the environmental insensitivity of the industry and its traditional views of beauty, and aimed to change standard corporate practices through her brand.

 In 1997, Roddick launched a global campaign to raise self-esteem in women and against the media stereotyping of women.
 It focused on unreasonably thin models in the context of rising numbers of bulimia and anorexia.